BL 6-inch 30 cwt howitzer

 The Ordnance BL 6 inch 30cwt howitzer was a British medium howitzer used in the Second Boer War and early in World War I. The qualifier "30cwt" refers to the weight of the barrel and breech together which weighed 30 hundredweight (cwt) : 30 × 112 lb = 3,360 lb.
 It can be identified by the slightly flared shape of the muzzle and large recuperator springs below the barrel.

 History

-Introduced 1896, based on an Indian Army design.
+The BL 6-inch 30 cwt howitzer was introduced in 1896, based on an Indian Army design.

 Its original shell was 122 lb 9 oz Lyddite explosive.
 In 1901 a lighter 100 lb shell was introduced which increased maximum range when firing from its wheeled travelling carriage to 7000 yards.
 These were then referred to as the "heavy" and "light" shell respectively.
 A 100 lb shrapnel shell was also available.

-It was phased out and replaced by 6 inch 26 cwt howitzer from late 1915 onwards.
+It was phased out and replaced by the 6 inch 26 cwt howitzer from late 1915 onwards.